dpretet/friscv/doc/project_mgt.md

 # DONE

+- [X] Simplifier les r/w de CSR, save one cycle to execute an op
 - [X] Option to read ISA registers on falling edge, not combinatorial read
 - [X] Design a generic pipeline stage for processing front-end
 - [X] Support trap and interupts